 Employees can reduce their personal biases with continually:

-- Recognizing bias in onerself and others: Encourage and mitigate.
+- Recognizing bias in oneself and others: Encourage and mitigate.

 - Contributing less bias in all face-to-face and social media interactions and decisions: Remove bias source and use.

-- Reducing bias in research and analysis: Empower healthy information collaboration and consensus.
+- Reducing bias in research and analysis: Empower active information collaboration and consensus.